Future of Work: How Tier 2/3 Cities will Drive the Next Technology Revolution

 The pandemic has changed this paradigm.
 According to Talent500 by ANSR, there has been a 30-40% increase in demand for workforce in tier-2 cities within tech teams across sectors.
 Organizations have realized that productivity doesn’t fall when people work from home.
 Employees have learned to collaborate well while working remotely, so much so that many professionals from tier 1 cities have shifted their base to their hometowns for a better quality of living.
 ANAROCK property consultants even predicts that this “reverse migration” phenomenon is likely to tip the housing demands away from tier 1 cities (which previously accounted for 70% of the overall residential market) towards tier 2/3 cities.

-‘Hub-And-Spoke’: Office model of the future
+‘Hub-And-Spoke’: Office Model of the Future

 Flexibility has become the No. 1 requirement for top talent when considering joining a company, and companies need to offer a solution that works well for both the company and its employees.
 Hub-and-spoke model with one central office hub and smaller spokes (satellite offices) provides greater flexibility as employees can go to an office close to their home.
-It also gives employers access to a wider talent pool while maintaining the company culture that they worked so hard to attain.
+It also gives employers access to a wider talent pool for creating a global talent hub, while maintaining the company culture that they worked so hard to attain.
 The Stanford economist Nicholas Bloom has found that most of the people who left metros during the pandemic moved to nearby suburbs.
 That means large organizations will likely have just enough employee density to put new spokes in Tier 2 & 3 cities — saving employees a long daily commute, but keeping them culturally cohesive.

-Government bats for ‘spoke-ization’
+Government bats for ‘Spoke-ization’

-GCCs at the centre of this growth story
+GCCs at the Centre of this Growth Story

-Given that 30% of India’s GDP is driven by the digital economy, initiatives such as KDEM’s Spoke-Shore would converge on setting aspirational goals for GCCs and creating direct as well as indirect employment opportunities beyond Tier 1 cities.
+Given that 30% of India’s GDP is driven by the digital economy, initiatives such as KDEM’s Spoke-Shore would converge on setting aspirational goals for Global Capability Centers and creating direct as well as indirect employment opportunities beyond Tier 1 cities.
 India is already home to over 1,430 GCCs and with every business being a technology business today, companies cutting across continents and industries see value in setting up high-technology capability centers in India.

 The hub-and-spoke model of work will prove crucial as it offers a middle ground between packed city offices and the isolation of working at home.
 It will be an important part of any company’s locations strategy as it helps decongest cities, promote cultural engagement, allow better diversity and inclusion, and ultimately, emerge as the holy grail of productivity.